matomo-org/piwik-python-api/README.rst

 - probably more

 The module was originally written for Django and expects a Django HttpRequest.
-However, you don't need to use Django, you can use a mockup object instead.
+However, you don't need to use Django, you can create a mockup object instead.

 Full Documentation: http://piwikapi.readthedocs.org/en/latest/index.html